oracle/coherence-js-client/README.md

 map.keys(Filters.arrayContains('hobbies', 'gardening'))
 // ['0001', '0003']

-map.values(Filters.not(Filters.arrayContains('hobbies', 'gargending')
+map.values(Filters.not(Filters.arrayContains('hobbies', 'gardending')
 // [{name: "Fred Jones", age: 56, hobbies: ["racing", "golf"]}]
 ```

 #### Aggregation

-Coherence provides developers with the ability to process some subset of the entries in an cache,
+Coherence provides developers with the ability to process some subset of the entries in a map,
-resulting in a aggregated result.
+resulting in an aggregated result.
 See the documentation for aggregators provided by this client.

 Assuming the same set of keys and values are present from the filtering example: